 Down syndrome is like the feet upon which you stand – it’s a part of you.
 It can carry you forward, it can move you in new directions if you allow it.

 It’s like me and my deafness and my own mental pieces.

 I am deaf and will always be.
-I also have TBI, PTSD and was diagnosed with bi-polar disorder.
+I am also neurodiverse.
 The total package of these bits are also things that I stand upon that propel me forward.
 They move me in new directions as I lean in and appreciate what they give me.

 They give me a lot: a sensitivity to the world.
 The wherewithal to see language in movement.
 Creativity and energy burst out of my seams.
 I appreciate color, light and beauty so much that a new shade combination found in nature can literally make my day.